kryskool/JasperServer-Library/doc/source/quickstart.rst

     [{'username': 'joeuser', 'fullName': 'Joe User', 'enabled': 'true', 'roles': ['ROLE_USER']}]

-to do the same with the Role service
+and you can do the same with the Role service

 .. code-block:: python